Home | Old Testament Studies | Psalms Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: WAYS OF REVELATION

-2. God's revelation must be personally received and implemented!
-It is not primarily a creed or a body of knowledge, but a personal relationship with God.
+2. YHWH's revelation must be personally received and implemented (i.e. conditional covenant)!
+It is not primarily a creed or a body of knowledge, but a personal faith relationship with the Creator.

 SPECIAL TOPIC: KNOW

-3. This Psalm has been a great blessing to my life in two ways.
+3. This Psalm has been a great blessing to my life in several ways.

 4. Brief Outline